isomerpages/moh-upec/_our-work/Community Responsiveness/Overview.md

 Co-chaired by both UPEC and the Singapore Civil Defence Force (SCDF), the workgroup aims to drive strategies to strengthen Singapore’s readiness, resilience, and responsiveness to out-of-hospital medical emergencies.
-It hopes to equip one million people with CPR+AED knowledge and skills and increase myResponder App sign-ups to 500,000 by 2027.</p>
+The NCER workgroup is working toward a shared goal to equip one million people with CPR+AED knowledge and skills and increase myResponder App sign-ups to 500,000 by 2027.</p>
 <p>In addition to training and awareness, recognition of public acts is also
 crucial, especially those have life-saving impacts.
 UPEC's Community Responsiveness team oversees the <strong><a href="/survivor-awards-singapore/" rel="noopener nofollow" target="_blank">Survivor Awards Singapore</a></strong>,